16 Redstone Parade NE

 Seller strategy

 A strong seller plan gives you a sequence, not just a sign on the lawn.
-Don starts with value, net, and preparation before moving into launch, showing feedback, offer review, conditions, and closing.
+Don starts with value, savings, and preparation before moving into launch, showing feedback, offer review, conditions, and closing.

 How the numbers are used

 A Calgary selling plan needs data at every stage: value, preparation, launch timing, offer quality, and closing risk.
-Don uses the numbers to sequence the work before listing so the final net is planned, not guessed after an offer arrives.
+Don uses the numbers to sequence the work before listing so the sale result is planned, not guessed after an offer arrives.

 For a detached home, that can mean lot size, garage type, basement development, renovation quality, school-area demand, and whether competing listings are newer, larger, or better prepared.
 For a condo, the same conversation may depend on building reputation, parking, condo fees, floor height, views, amenities, bylaws, special assessments, and how many similar units are for sale at the same time.